Ancestors lost in the crowd?

 Vice Admiral Collingwood wrote dispatches for the Admiralty in London, and a schooner, H.M.
 Pickle, was despatched for London.
 Lieutenant John Richards Lapenotiere landed at Falmouth on 4 November and by post-chaise covered the 271 miles from Falmouth to London, arriving in London in the early hours of 6 November.

-See this article on how Trafalgar Square in London came to be so named.
+Also see these articles: how Trafalgar Square in London came to be so named, and which nationalities fought in Nelson's Navy?.